 AccountAbility AA1000 CIC was incorporated on September 7, 2011 by the Directors of AccountAbility Strategies.
 The CIC was established as an appropriate vehicle to promote and develop the AA1000 Standards, and furthermore to ring-fence the Standards from AccountAbility Strategies’ Advisory Service function, ensuring its independence.
 In its articles of association, the AA1000 CIC was established with the mission to:

 The Board of Directors for AccountAbility AA1000 CIC hold legal and fiduciary responsibility for the CIC under the UK Companies Act.
 They do not determine the Standards’ strategy as set by the AA1000 Standards Board.
-The present directors of the AccountAbility AA1000 Standards CIC are Mr. Sunil A. Misser (AccountAbility Strategies), Ms. Claire Hart (AccountAbility Strategies), and Dr. Assheton Stewart Carter (Spartacus Capital, Chair of the AA1000 Standards Board 2012-2020).
+Mr Sunil A. Misser is currently the Sole Director of the AccountAbility AA1000 Standards CIC.

 As a part of the Directors' duties, the AA1000 CIC must deliver to the registrar of companies a community interest report, with its accounts, such that both documents are placed on the public record.
 The community interest company report provides transparency of operation and describes: